Internet DRAFT - draft-hurtig-tcpm-rtorestart

 allows the transport to restart its retransmission timer more

-aggressively in situations where fast retransmit can not be used.
+aggressively in situations where fast retransmit cannot be used.

-that are short-lived or application-limited.
+are short-lived or application-limited.

 Status of this Memo